makhdoomahmed/Object-Detection/README.md

 # Object Detection and Image Cropping Project
 This project focuses on performing object detection using a pretrained YOLOv5s model.
 Following the detection, the script crops the original image based on the model's outputs, isolating the predicted objects.
+It will show the source image before the object detection and after the object detections.
+To run this project, you must setup your virtual environment.

 ## Usage